carlabeltran/Eat-Da-Burger-/README.md

 ## Welcome to Eat Da Burger App! 👋

-#### This restaurant app lets users order burgers by inputing the name of the burger they'd like to eat.
+Eat Da Burger! is a fun restaurant app that lets users input the names of burgers they'd like to eat, and then the best part....devour them! (yum).

 ## ✨ Demo